Gunasthana: The destruction of causes of bondage

 The whole scheme of gunasthana in Jain philosophy is devised in a logical order according to the principle of decreasing sinfulness and increasing purity.
-At the first stage, all the five causes of bondage — Irrational beliefs (mithyatva), non-restraint (avirati), carelessness (pramada), passions (kashaya) and activities of mind, speech and body (yoga) — are in full operation.
-Irrational beliefs (mithyatva) are partially suppressed in the second and third stages, and are fully eliminated in the fourth stage.
+At the first stage, all the five causes of bondage—Irrational beliefs (mithyatva), non-restraint (avirati), carelessness (pramada), passions (kashaya) and activities of mind, speech and body (yoga)—are in full operation.
+Irrational beliefs (mithyatva) are partially suppressed in the second and third stages, and are eliminated in the fourth stage.
 In stages five and six, non-restraint (avirati) is gradually eliminated in stages.
 From the seventh stage onwards, carelessness is removed and only passions and activity exercise their influence.
 From the eleventh to the thirteenth all the passions are eliminated and only activity is present.
 On the last stage, there is no activity, hence no binding of karma.

 The destruction of karmas

 Out of the four ghatiya karmas, darsana mohiniya karma (perception deluding karma) is destroyed first in the fourth stage of gunasthana.
 Caritra mohiniya karma (conduct deluding karma) is destroyed next in the twelfth gunasthana.
 The remaining three ghatiya karmas (knowledge obstructing karma, perception obstructing karma and energy obstructing karma) are destroyed in the 13th stage and the rest four aghatiya karmas (life-span determining, body determining, status determining and feeling producing karmas) are destroyed in the 14th or the last stage of gunasthana.